 Editor’s note: The information in this article written in 2013 is now several years old.
 Don’t worry!
-We have a guide that is updated every single month!
-Please visit our Vegan Netflix Guide to learn more. – KD
+I have a guide that is always up-to-date!
+Visit Vegan Netflix Guide to learn more. – KD

 Even if you don’t ever need to watch another video to convince you that the way most people eat in this country is S.A.D., maybe you like to stay connected to the latest titles to learn new tricks to the vegan lifestyle.
 All of the documentaries listed here – available on Netflix – provoke thought about the profound effects of our everyday choices — and they’ll help to stimulate dialogue with other viewers.